yiannissakk/emberCollectionApp/README.md

 This README outlines the details of this Ember application.

 This repository is my first ever ember project.
-It is a single page application in which you can create collection objects, view product objects, add products to the collections and view the products of a collection.
+It is a single page application in which you can create collection objects, view product objects, add products to the collections and view a collection and its products.

 I have made a screencast of my working application (on 16/7/2017) and you can find it [here]()